OfficeDev/Office-Add-in-samples/Samples/blazor-add-in/word-blazor-add-in/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+**Note**: The index.html file contains an image URL that tracks diagnostic data for this sample add-in.
+Please remove the image tag if you reuse this sample in your own code project.

 <img src="https://pnptelemetry.azurewebsites.net/pnp-officeaddins/samples/blazor-add-in/word-blazor-add-in" />